About More Art Culture:

 State of the Arts

-Designated as the conduit for Florida "State of the Arts" license tag revenue to
+Designated as the conduit for Florida "State of the Arts" license tag revenue to promote the arts in Duval County.

 1996